manyos-robert/pizzashop-api/README.md

 ## Place an order

 As a customer I want to place an order for one more pizzas.
 For each pizza I'll want to specify the pizza, the quantity and any extras.
 The total price should be calculated automatically.
+I also want to define my contact and delivery details.

 ## Get all orders